March 21, 2017

 • os.listdir() #list files in the current directory

-• How to find out where Python is installed so you can set the Python interpreter for Spyder (if you're having issues installing packages for Spyder)
+• Find out where Python is installed so you can set the Python interpreter for Spyder (if you're having issues installing packages for Spyder)

 • Windows console: py --sys